wazuh/wazuh-documentation/source/installation-guide/more-installation-alternatives/offline-all-in-one.rst

           # zypper install --repo wazuh -y ./wazuh-packages/filebeat-oss-7.10.2-x86_64.rpm

 #.
-Move a copy of the configuration files.
+Move a copy of the configuration files to the appropriate location.

     .. tabs::